elastic/integrations/packages/cloud_security_posture/docs/README.md

 ## Using C/KSPM

-After deploying the CSPM and/or KSPM integration, the pages described in the table below will begin to get populated with security posture data.
+To use both CSPM and KSPM, you'll have to deploy each integration separately.
+After deploying either one or both integrations, the pages described below will begin to get populated with security posture data.
 Please read the respective use cases section for [CSPM](https://ela.st/cspm-use-cases) and [KSPM](https://ela.st/kspm-use-cases) for step-by-step instructions on how to use these pages to get insight into and improve your cloud security posture.

 | Page             | Description                                                                                                                                         |
 | ----------------- | --------------------------------------------------------------------------------------------------------------------------------------------------- |